Understanding File Globbing in Go

 Advanced Globbing with Third-Party Packages

-function is suitable for many use cases, there are scenarios where more advanced pattern matching is required, such as supporting patterns like {a,b}
+While the standard library's Glob function is suitable for many use cases, there are scenarios where more advanced pattern matching is required, such as supporting patterns like {a,b} for alternative matches.
+In such cases, third-party packages like github.com/gobwas/glob can be utilized to enhance globbing capabilities.

-Example using gobwas/glob
+Example using gobwas/glob:

 package main import ( "fmt" "log" "github.com/gobwas/glob" ) func main() { g, err := glob.Compile("{*.go,*.md}") if err != nil { log.Fatal(err) } files := []string{"main.go", "README.md", "example.txt"} for _, file := range files { if g.Match(file) { fmt.Println(file) } } }